CyberDefender369/Active-Directory-Home-Lab/README.md

 <h2>Description</h2>
 This project consists of basic Active Directory (AD) configurations.
 An Organizational Unit (OU), Domain Controller (DC), and Dynamic Host Configuration Protocol (DHCP) server were a few of the components configured.
 Some networking configurations were implemented as well.
 Additionally, a RHEL client machine was added to the AD domain.
+There is a lot more that could have been covered with respect to Active Directory, but the goal of this project was to cover the basics.
 <br />